muwagamicheal/python_datastructures_and_algorithms/01_python_primer/exercises/1_reinforments/R-1.2/reqired.md

 In this appproach we shall use regular expressions to check if the last digit of the number is 0,2,4,6,8 then the numbe is even.

 # Improvments:
-  The solution files contain the simplest implelentations, you can extend them as need.
+  The solution files contain the simplest implimentations, you can extend them as need.

   1. You can Include error handling when the user  enters numbers with decimals or charcters.